goweiting/project-infnet/topicModel/README.md

 ## Preprocessing publications
 Following standard NLP techniques to pre-process text: `tokenize -> stopping -> stemming`, in [preprocess_pubs.ipynb](notebooks/preprocess_pubs.ipynb) we concatenate the `publications`,`title`, and `abstract` as our text data for each publication.
-It is then tokenize (split by whitespace) before stopwords are removed (using a list of [common Enlgihs stopwords](http://members.unine.ch/jacques.savoy/clef/index.html)).
+It is then tokenize (split by whitespace) before stopwords are removed (using a list of [common English stopwords](http://members.unine.ch/jacques.savoy/clef/index.html)).
 Finally, each term is stemmed using `pystemmer`.

 The output from this section is `pub_toks.pkl` - a dataframe of all tokens for each publication.